Moldova 2

 Moldova 2 is the second public television channel in Moldova, launched on 3 May 2016 on the occasion of the 58th anniversary of Teleradio-Moldova.

-The broadcast started with images from the Cup to Table Tennis among journalists of "Press Open Moldova 1".
+The broadcast started with images from the Table Tennis World Cup among journalists of "Press Open Moldova 1".
 The launch of Moldova 2 came on the recommendation of the European Broadcasting Union, but also on the need to cover the transmission of a large amount of sport content.

 Programming

 The station broadcasts replays of Moldova 1 and direct broadcasts from sports events, such as the Summer Olympics and the European Football Championship.

 Distribution

 Moldova 2 is available nationwide via cable networks.